Razak Omotoyossi

-Razak Omotoyossi (born 8 October 1985) is a former professional footballer who played as a striker for JA Cotonou.
-Born in Nigeria, he appeared for the Benin national team at international level.
-He played in Nigeria, Egypt, Sweden, Saudi Arabia and France.
+Razak Omotoyossi (8 October 1985 – 19 August 2025) was a Nigerian-born Beninese professional footballer who played as a striker for clubs in the Nigeria Premier Football League, Egyptian Premier League, Allsvenskan, Moroccan Botola Pro, Saudi Pro League and Ligue 1.
+Born in Nigeria, he played for the Benin national team.
+He is Benin's second-highest goalscorer, behind Stéphane Sessègnon with 21 goals in 47 appearances.

 Club career

 Early career

 Born in Lagos, Omotoyossi started his career in his native Nigeria, but was nearly derailed when the Nigeria Football Federation slammed a five-year ban on him for allegedly assaulting a referee during a Premier League game between his club, Sunshine Stars and visiting Enyimba.

 He had though already left to play in neighbouring Benin.
 He later switched to Beninese citizenship the same year.

 He started his professional career in Benin with JS Pobè.

 FC Sheriff

 Omotoyossi signed for Moldovan side FC Sheriff in November 2005.

 On 26 July 2006, he scored a 92nd minute equalizing goal for Sheriff against Spartak Moscow in the second qualifying round of the 2006–07 UEFA Champions League.

 In March 2007 he went on trial with Israeli Premier League side Hapoel Kfar Saba.
 He scored in a Toto Cup game, but did not sign for them as he found the challenge of the Swedish Allsvenskan more promising.